-Are you staying with us in the forest this summer?
-Our cabins are made for sociable living, with a fully equipped kitchen, open plan living area and space for everyone to gather and eat.
+Are you staying with us in the beautiful UK forest this summer?
+Our log cabins are made for sociable living, with a fully equipped kitchen, open plan living area and space for everyone to gather and eat.
 But what you don’t want on your holiday is to slave away for hours in the kitchen, getting hot and bothered.

 That's why we have teamed up with our friends over at Jamie's Italian restaurants to bring you two of Jamie's easy, sociable summer recipes.
 You will find these dishes on the menu at Jamie's Italian and they are also ideal for summer nights in the forest when you want something that is bursting with seasonal flavours but easy to prepare.
 They are the perfect choice for a laid-back Forest Holidays feast.

 • 2 cloves of garlic

 • a few sprigs of fresh flat-leaf parsley